IEEE-SA STANDARDS BOARD OPERATIONS MANUAL

 For those IEEE Standards that are also American National Standards, the Standards Committee should initiate a revision prior to the standard?s fifth anniversary of approval as an American National Standard (ANS) in order to keep the standard from being withdrawn by ANSI.
 If this does not occur, the Standards Committee can provide a rationale for extension to the RevCom Administrator, who will communicate the request to ANSI.
 The request for an extension of time shall be submitted to ANSI prior to the thirtieth day following the fifth anniversary of approval as an ANS.
 A request for extension shall provide the schedule of work that will lead to revision.

 9.2 Removal from Active Status

-Standards that are no longer useful or contain significant obsolete or erroneous information should be recommended for withdrawal from active status by the Sponsor.
-A recommendation for withdrawal from active status shall be supported by a ballot by the Sponsor (see 5.4) with a 50% return and at least a 75% approval.
+Standards that are no longer useful or contain significant obsolete or erroneous information should be recommended for withdrawal from active status by the Standards Committee.
+A recommendation for withdrawal from active status shall be supported by a Standards Association ballot (see 5.4) with a 50% return and at least a 75% approval.